emslima/privacy-policy/README.md

 # privacy-policy
 This is my first app!
 A Fight guide APP of Mortal Kombat 11!
-I made it with HMTL + CSS/ Vue.JS and made the build using capacitor.
+I made it with HMTL + CSS/ Vue.JS and the build process using capacitor.

 Here some pictures, check this out!